Nautical depth measurement equaling six feet.

 To clear a buoy, point of land or object without having to make a tack.

-Glass fibers either loose or woven, reinforced with resin and used in the construction of many boats.
+Glass fibres either loose or woven, reinforced with resin and used in the construction of many boats.

 A fix-mounted chair used to help land large gamefish on bluewater fishing boats equipped with a footrest, gimbal-mounted rod holder, safety harness and other fish-fighting gear.